Sikh Tokens Devotional, Legendary & Commemorative

 The Numerological Yantra

 The Yantra token occupies a category of its own.
 A yantra — from the Sanskrit for 'instrument' or 'device' — is a mystical numerical grid, typically a magic square in which the numbers in every row, column, and diagonal sum to the same total.
 In South Asian folk religion, yantras are protective objects: carrying or contemplating one was believed to ward off malign influences.
 The Sikh yantra tokens adapt this pan-Indian tradition by substituting Gurmukhi numerals and, in some cases, incorporating sacred Gurmukhi text on the reverse.
-The Sidhu/Spink catalogue records two principal configurations: a 3×3 grid totalling 15 in every direction, and a 4×4 grid totalling 34.
+According to the late Dr Surinder Singh of Chandigarh, these tokens were issued by or for the Udasis — the religious sect founded by Sri Chand, the elder son of Guru Nanak Dev Ji.
+The Sidhu/Spink catalogue records two principal configurations used on tokens: a 3×3 magic square totalling 15 in every direction, and a 4×4 square totalling 20 in every direction.

 Section IV